borkdominik/bigArchiMate/docs/Architecture.md

 # Architecture Overview

-The general architecture of CrossModel consists of several parts that aim to share a common data model and support different editing capabilities on that model.
+The general architecture of bigArchiMate consists of several parts that aim to share a common data model and support different editing capabilities on that model.

 ![Architecture Overview](Architecture.png)